telerik/blazor-docs/components/fileselect/validation.md

 # FileSelect - Selected Files Validation

-If you want to validate the files when uploading, you should implement the validation in two parts:
+If you want to validate the selected files, you should implement the validation in two parts:

 * client validation - performed by the Telerik FileSelect component
 * server validation - must be implemented in the application endpoints

 The Telerik FileSelect component offers parameters to validate the file selection on the client:

+* `Accept` - `string` - not validation per se, but this parameter can [instruct the browser what file types to allow users to select](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept).
-* `AllowedExtensions` - `List<string>` - a list of extensions that the user can select.
-Choosing different files will mark them as invalid in the UI.
+* `AllowedExtensions` - `List<string>` - a list of valid file extensions.
+Choosing other file types will mark them as invalid in the UI.
 Its default is an empty list, which allows all extensions.
 * `MinFileSize`- `int?` - the minimum size of a file in bytes.
 Files with a smaller size will be marked as invalid in the UI.
 * `MaxFileSize`- `int?` - the maximum size of a file in bytes.
 Files with a larger size will be marked as invalid in the UI.